dannyhoover/Project-2/README.md

 allow for user to have their own account what saved recipes they have search for in the past.

 ## Contributing

+If you like to contribute to the project please contact us thru github before making any changes to the repo.

 ## License